JermWang/QUANTANIUM/README.md

 ## How QUANTANIUM Actually Protects Your Assets

-Traditional wallet security is like having a guard who only knows about yesterday's threats.
+Traditional wallet security is like having a security guard at the entrance who only knows about yesterday's threats the current technology is very suspectable to new methods of fraud.
 QUANTANIUM is different - it's a living, evolving guardian that learns and adapts to protect against both current and future threats.

 ### The Quantum Guardian Explained

 Think of QUANTANIUM as having three core protection systems:

-1. **The Quantum Core**: Creates unbreakable mathematical locks that get stronger with each attack attempt
+1. **The Quantum Core**: Creates an additional layer of encryption for your wallet, a new digital signiture making it secure against Quantum attacks.
 2. **The Neural Shield**: Learns and adapts to new threats in real-time
-3. **The Collective Defense Network**: Shares threat intelligence across all protected wallets instantly
+3. **The Collective Defense Network**: Shares threat intelligence across all protected wallets instantly quantuam
 ### Real-World Protection Examples

 1. **The Quantum Watchtower**